Make your assessments count

 MERiT is free to schools and colleges offering AQA GCSEs in English, Geography, History, Languages, Maths and Science.
-Use MERiT to respond effectively to learning gaps.
+Use MERiT to inform teacher assessed grades.

 - Identify your students’ strengths and weaknesses

 - Compare your students’ performance with the population for benchmarking

 - Share reports with students, parents and carers

 How does it work?